AbhinavGupta2002/Speedy_Math/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/AbhinavGupta2002/AstonHack2021/main/LICENSE)

-## The swift files and demo have been posted.
+## The swift files and demo have been posted

 Speedy Math is a self developed iOS application that is intended for young children to have fun practicing their arithemtic skills - addition, subtraction, multiplication, and division.
 The app has a colorful and user-friendly interface.